JakeWengroff/jakewengroff.github.io/_posts/2015-09-02-learning-to-love-git.md

 ---
 layout:     post
-title:      How I Learned To Stop Kvetching and Finally Love Git
+title:      How I Learned to Stop Kvetching and Finally Love Git
 date:       2015-09-02 15:09:41
 summary:    It was invisible and kept throwing me errors, so why do so many developers swear by it?
 categories: ruby rails git